2i2i/whitepaper/README.md

 When supply=time, all currencies are per $\Delta T$.
 Current technology already allows $\Delta T \le 1 \text{ sec}$.

 Imagine the entire world harvesting the fairest amount of energy in exchange for the whatever information they can provide.
 2i2i could in theory jump start the provably fairest economy ever.

-<br></br>
-<br></br>
-# <b>V.  Notes</b>

-[^mostinclusive]: Considering only supplies of positive value, since we can support arbitrarily small or large values, in any type currency, we are most inclusive.

-[^fairest]: The fairest value is achieved in the most open market possible based on the assumption that adding an intelligence to a group of intelligences increases the accuracy of the joined valuation of anything.

-[^fungeNFTs]: Even an NFT could in this manner be broken into smaller pieces.
-Having art with higher fungability increases the size of the demand, however it also seems to decrease the perceived value by many.

-[^fullsubjchoiceisbetter]: todo

-[^distance]: We can choose any 2-dim distance measure, e.g. the Euclidean metric.

-[^practicalchrony]: For practical reasons, such as real time FX changes, it can make sense to define the categories with a precision $\epsilon>0$, and the relative distance $\delta=\ln{\frac{q}{\underline{M}}}$ as follows

-    $$\text{chrony (CHR)} \Leftrightarrow B \text{ is objective}\land |\delta| \le \epsilon$$

-    $$\text{highroller (HR)} \Leftrightarrow B \text{ is objective}\land \delta > \epsilon$$

-    $$\text{lurker (LURK)} \Leftrightarrow B \text{ is objective}\land \delta < -\epsilon$$

-[^whylurkers]: Lurkers complete the picture of the demand.
-They allow the seller to realise the optimal minimum price.
-Traditional markets leave sellers blind to this entire bottom part of the demand.

-[^assuming]: These are not real 'assumptions'.
-These prerequisites that we are asking for are trivial and hence we are "assuming" them to be true already.
-Real 'assumptions' can be wrong.

-[^energyandinfo]: Energy and information as defined by the Sciences, as two fundamental elements of nature.

-[^minvalue]: Every seller has the right to define it's own minimum value for a trade

-[^allmarkets]: This can be made a formal statement thanks to us defining **currency** as generally as possible.

-[^alltradeissequential]: Having a finite supply requires ordering of demand.
-All selling of any supply is approximately sequential.
-Even selling digital copies of a product that seems unlimited, is in fact limited due to network bandwidth being limited and servers usually order demand on a "first-come, first-serve" basis.
-When supply is very large vs demand, then modeling a simultaneous trading sequentially, is not any loss at all, as the sequence can simply move very fast, giving the illution of simultaneouity.

-[^chronyonlyworstcasefinite]: This is a service guarantee for those bidding the minimum (chrony).
-A highroller is basically participating in an auction for a sooner service, which is only sooner iff $\mathcal{I}_\text{CHR} < \mathcal{I}_\text{HR}$.
-An subjective bid might never be serviced, as it depends on the seller's subjective value function.
-A lurker is by definition never serviced.

-[^auditabilityisbetter]: Even better than transparency is privacy with auditibility.
-This allows entities to maintain private information whilst satisfying society that everything is legal.

-[^multidimoptimisation]: Based on my own experimentation on highly noisy and highly dimensional optimisation, I have found a multi-start Nelder-Maed to provide the best result.
-By observing resulting parameter distributions based on diverse starting points, by coincidence, an anomoly of noise presenting as a spike can be confused for a true optimum, which should have many starting points ending in it.

-[^implementation]: about.2i2i.app is the v1 version with supply=time.
-A v2 version is being built.

-[^acknowledgement]: The information found in this white paper was created by 1m1 with the help of Solli Kim.
-Thank you Solli for sharing your mind.